frankschoeman/kyubus-shader/README.md

 ├─📄kyubus-CRTguest-ntsc-scanline-SD.ini </br>
 ├─📄kyubus-... etc

-IMPORTANT: integer scaling needs to be switched ON (RetroArch>Settings>video>scaling) For better results on 'low resolution' presets.
+For better results on low resolution scanline presets (like CRTguest-ntsc-scanline-SD) INTEGER scaling needs to be switched ON ( RetroArch>Settings>video>scaling).

 (Optional) Native RetroArch shader installation:  </br>
 #1 Place the files from the zip file "kyubus-extras/RetroArch-native-shader" folder in the "RetroArch root\shaders\" folder </br>